Matthew 12:1

 for just as JONAH WAS THREE DAYS AND THREE NIGHTS IN THE BELLY OF THE SEA MONSTER, so will the Son of Man be three days and three nights in the heart of the earth.

-None of these chronological gymnastics are needed because to a Jewish mind there is no contradiction to be resolved.
-The Jewish day begins at sunset, so the first day of the crucifixion weekend begins at Thursday sundown.
-The second begins at Friday sundown, and the third begins at Saturday sundown.
-Jesus was crucified on the first day (Friday afternoon) and rose on the third (Sunday), and each of these three days began with a night.
+To a Jewish mind this is less of an issue.
+The Jewish day begins at sunset, so the first day of the crucifixion weekend begins at Thursday sundown, the second day begins at Friday sundown, and the third day begins at Saturday sundown.
+Jesus was crucified on the first day (Friday afternoon) and rose on the third day (Sunday morning), and each of these three days began with a night.

-On several occasions Jesus predicted he would be raised on the third day (Matt 20:19, Luke 9:22, 18:33, 24:46).
-To a Jewish mind, that means he was raised sometime after Saturday sundown which fits with the women finding an empty tomb the next morning (Matt 28:1).
+On several occasions Jesus predicted he would be raised on the third day (Matt 17:23, 20:19, Luke 9:22, 18:33, 24:46).
+To a Jewish mind, that means he was raised some time after Saturday sundown and before sundown on Sunday.

 (b) The Son of Man; see entry for Matt.
 8:20.